timescale/docs/timescaledb/getting-started/access-timescaledb/index.md

 Now that you have TimescaleDB setup and running in Timescale Forge, it's time to connect to your database.
-This can be accomplished with multiple tools.
+This can be accomplished with many tools.
+Below we've provided instructions for a few popular applications.